Skip to main content

 How much do photo contest votes cost?

-Photo contest votes cost from $0.05 to $0.10 per vote depending on package size and whether email confirmation is required.
-The 100-vote starter is $9.99, the popular 1,000-vote pack is $69 ($0.069/vote), and bulk orders of 5,000+ drop toward $0.05/vote.
-Email-confirmed ballots cost more than simple IP-diverse clicks because each requires a real inbox completing verification.
+Per-vote pricing runs from $0.05 to $0.10 depending on package size and whether email confirmation is needed.
+The 100-vote starter sits at $9.99; the popular 1,000-vote pack is $69 ($0.069 each); bulk orders of 5,000 and above drop toward $0.05 per vote.
+Email-confirmed ballots — required by Woobox and many newspaper "Best of" galleries — cost more than simple IP-diverse clicks because every ballot needs a real inbox routing the confirmation click through to registration.

-Yes.
-If the platform or organizer removes any votes during the contest, we top them back up free of charge, or refund the removed portion if you prefer.
-Our removal rate on correctly-scoped photo-contest orders is under 2%.
-Full refund applies if we fail to deliver within the agreed window.
-Refunds go to your original payment method within 3 business days.
+If the platform or organiser removes any votes during the contest window, we top them back up free of charge, or refund the removed portion if you prefer.
+Our removal rate on correctly-scoped photo-contest orders has stayed under 2% — primarily because daily pacing and IP diversity avoid the patterns contest engines flag.
+Full refund applies if we fail to start delivery within the agreed window.
+Refunds reach your original payment method within 3 business days.

 Platform specifics